-6. PRESENTATIONS
+6. PRESENTATIONS BY GROUPS OUTSIDE CITY GOVERNMENT.

 Agenda Time Certain items sponsored by a Commissioner on behalf of a community organization are identified on the Agenda as "Presentations."
-Timbers Army, Steve Lowenstein Trust Award, Latino Family Day, Rose Festival Court, Travel Portland are examples of groups that give presentations to Council.Presentations require a memo, but no backing sheet or Impact Statement.
+Timbers Army, Steve Lowenstein Trust Award, Latino Family Day, Rose Festival Court, Travel Portland are examples of groups that give presentations to Council.
+Presentations require a memo, but no backing sheet or Impact Statement.

-Presentation or Report?

-Projects that receive City funding and have Bureau involvement with community groups should be put on the Agenda as Reports (submitted with memo, backing sheet and Impact Statement).
+Presentation (by outside group) vs Report (from a Bureau or Elected Official) Projects that receive City funding and have Bureau/Elected Official involvement with community groups, or other groups outside city government, are Reports (submitted with memo, backing sheet and Impact Statement).
 Examples: Regional Arts & Culture Council, Sunday Parkways, 1000 Garden.